bluekvirus/Stage.js/implementation/HOWTO.md

 * component.less - use styles loaded/defined in static.less/vars.less to define new css styles in a nested class format;
 * main.less - glue(@include) the above .less files and let the compiler compile into main.css;

-####Icon Processing
+####Icons
+If you can, always use bootstrap & font-awesome icon fonts included in the package.

 If you need to have customized icons, please ask your designer for 64x64 or even 128x128 sized icon files in png format.
 You can use the icon preparation tool to resize and combine them into a single CSS sprite package (.css + icons.png + demo.html).
+Note that background image can **NOT** be combined into the CSS sprite.

 See `/implementation/themes/README.md` for more details.

-####Preview Page
+####Preview page
 There is a bootstrap components preview page at `[your theme folder]/index.html`.
 Change it to include more static components and use it to demo your new theme. `URL://[your host]/themes/[your theme]/`